jlan84/sql-assignment/sprint.md

 Joins
 =========================

 Now we are ready to do operations on multiple tables.
-If you remember [joins](http://www.tutorialspoint.com/postgresql/postgresql_using_joins.htm), joins allow us to perform aggregate operations
+If you remember [joins](http://www.tutorialspoint.com/postgresql/postgresql_using_joins.htm), they allow us to perform aggregate operations on multiple tables.
+These results will easily get complicated so we should take care to understand what joins are, how each one works on different tables, and how to structure the query so we only return what we need.

-very fast on multiple tables.
-These result sets will easily get complicated so we should take care to understand what joins are, how each one works on different tables, and how to structure the query so we only return what we need.
+  1. Let's start by answering the question, _"How many meals did each user buy?"_

-  1. Let's start by answering the question, "How many meals did each user buy" We will need to perform joins on the Event,Meal  tables.
+	We will need to perform a `JOIN` on the both the `Event` and `Meal` tables to answer this question.

-   2. First, [filter](http://www.techonthenet.com/sql/where.php) the event type by bought.
+   2. First, we want to restrict our query to focus on users that actually purchased something.
+We can do this by [filtering](http://www.techonthenet.com/sql/where.php) the rows to return where the Event type is `bought`.

-Next, compute a join on the users and meal tables.
+3. Next, `JOIN ` the users and meal tables on their common `id` and `GROUP BY` User id.

-Now combine those queries to answer the question
+4. Combine those queries and your answer should look like this:

 ```
    id  | count